Ana-stesiia/finance-dsa/README.md

 # Data Structures & Algorithms — through a finance lens

-An ongoing collection of data structures and algorithms implemented from scratch in Python — each one applied to a real financial problem, because a stack is easier to remember when it's pricing a bond and a queue means more when it's running an order book.
+An ongoing collection of data structures and algorithms implemented from scratch in Python, each one applied to a real financial problem, because a stack is easier to remember when it's pricing a bond and a queue means more when it's running an order book.

 **No dependencies** — everything is standard-library Python.
 Every file is self-checking: run it directly and it executes a demo with assertions.